 Alimony is not always indicated.
 The longer the marriage and the larger the gap between the parties’ incomes, the more it is likely.

-- Alimony is deductible to the payor and taxable to the recipient.
+- Alimony is no longer deductible to the payor and taxable to the recipient.

 - Parties have to live apart to pay alimony, but need not be divorced.